teky1/APGovNotes/Media.md

 	- Feed the public certain information
 	- Decide what the public sees
 	- Media has huge influence on public agenda
++ Scorekeeper
+	- Tells the public who is winning or losing